-Interestingly, when Jesus spoke to His disciples in the upper room, He spoke of the Holy Spirit, as “Helper,” or “Comforter” (John 14:16, 26, 15:26), which is why the Holy Spirit is referred to as the Paraclete.
+Interestingly, when Jesus spoke to His disciples in the upper room, He spoke of the Holy Spirit as “Helper” or “Comforter” (John 14:16, 26; 15:26), which is why the Holy Spirit is referred to as the Paraclete.
 The ministry of the Holy Spirit was important to Jesus and to us.
 A person with the gift of encouragement can use this gift in both a public and a private setting.
-It can be seen in counseling, discipleship, mentoring and preaching.
-The body of Christ is built up in faith as a result the ministry of those with the gift of encouragement.
+It can be seen in counseling, discipleship, mentoring, and preaching.
+The body of Christ is built up in faith as a result of the ministry of those with the gift of encouragement.

 The gift of encouragement differs from the gift of teaching in that it focuses on the practical aspects of the Bible.
 Whereas one with the gift of teaching focuses on the meaning and content of the Word, along with accuracy and application, one with the gift of encouragement focuses on the practical application of the Word.
 He or she can relate to others, both in groups and individually, by understanding their needs and sympathizing with them.
 This person can help another person move from pessimism to optimism.